Ragan announces updated advisory board of comms leaders

 Aray Rivera is an experienced communications professional with over a decade of knowledge in internal communications, employee engagement, public relations, project management and digital marketing throughout both the private and public sectors.

-Aray is currently the internal communications lead at Cedar, helping support efforts to ensure employees have equitable, appropriate and timely access to company information, and are both engaged and inspired by Cedar’s mission, values and culture.
-Prior to working at Cedar, Aray led internal communications at the Crohn’s & Colitis Foundation and Howard Brown Health, both national non-profit organizations.
+Aray is currently the senior internal communications lead at J.Crew.
+Before working at J.Crew, Arawy worked at healthcare provider platform Cedar, helping support efforts to ensure employees have equitable, appropriate and timely access to company information, and are both engaged and inspired by Cedar’s mission, values and culture.
+Aray previously led internal communications at the Crohn’s & Colitis Foundation and Howard Brown Health, both national non-profit organizations.
 In these roles, he implemented and oversaw company intranets, improved employee communications, built effective cross-departmental relationships and led internal marketing campaigns.

-Malin H. Teles is the communications manager at EGGS Design, a design-driven innovations consultancy based in Scandinavia.
+Malin H. Teles is the communications manager at EGGS, Part of Sopra Steria, a design-driven innovations consultancy headquartered in Scandinavia.
 Teles was born and raised in Sweden, but has spent over a decade living abroad, most recently spending 10 years in Sao Paulo, Brazil, where she worked with communications for both international and local organizations.
-Her work focuses on all things strategic communications, with a particular emphasis on tying internal comms and culture to DE&I initiatives.
+Her work focuses on all things strategic communications, with a particular passion for tying leadership communication, strategy and culture together.

 Danielle Veira, Founder & CEO, Minerva’s Legacy